City · Netherlands · Europe

 Weather

 Amsterdam experiences a temperate maritime climate.
-Winters (December to February) are cold, with temperatures ranging from 0°C to 6°C. Snowfall is rare but possible.
-Spring (March to May) is mild, with temperatures ranging from 5°C to 15°C. Summer (June to August) is warm, with temperatures ranging from 15°C to 22°C. This season also sees the most daylight.
-Autumn (September to November) is cool, with temperatures ranging from 8°C to 15°C. Rain is common throughout the year, so a waterproof jacket is advisable.
+Winters (December to February) are cold, with average temperatures ranging from 0°C to 6°C. Snowfall is occasional but not heavy.
+Spring (March to May) sees mild to warm temperatures, often between 8°C and 16°C. This season is marked by blooming flowers and increasing daylight.
+Summer (June to August) is the warmest period, with temperatures averaging from 15°C to 22°C. July and August are the hottest months, and the city comes alive with outdoor events.
+Autumn (September to November) brings cooler temperatures, ranging from 8°C to 15°C, and the colorful foliage adds to the scenic beauty of the city.

 Getting There